zididadaday/fw13-amd300-fedora-secureboot/README.md

 Check the power menu for your new menu items.
 If you want to change the menu items, modify the schema and run make again, and copy the extension over once more.

+I think you can actually change the settings from the Extensions GUI, where you enable and disable what menu items appear.

 ### Testing hibernation